 The winner and first runners-up teams in the First, Second, Third and Fourth Divisions shall be eligible for promotion to the Premier, First, Second and Third Divisions respectively for the following HockeyHK League season.

-The lowest and second lowest ranking teams in the Premier, First, Second and Third Divisions may be relegated to the next lower ddivision.
+The lowest and second lowest ranking teams in the Premier, First, Second and Third Divisions may be relegated to the next lower Division.

 If there is still a tie (after taking into account of Bye-law 10.9) between two or more teams competing for promotion, the teams shall be declared joint winners of that Division.

-Notwithstanding Bye-laws 10.10 to 10.12 above, the Committee’s decision on the DDivisional composition shall be final.
+Notwithstanding Bye-laws 10.10 to 10.12 above, the Committee’s decision on the divisional composition shall be final.
 The Committee’s decision will be communicated to Affiliated Clubs at the start of each hockey season, including the promotion and relegation criteria.

 LEAGUE MATCHES